Aug 04, 2022

-By knowing consumers’ needs and buying motives, you’ll be able to influence their purchasing decisions.
+By learning about your consumers’ needs and buying motives, you’ll be able to influence their purchasing decisions.
 It’ll also be easier to turn new buyers into loyal customers.

-Here are the top five stats about online shopping behavior along with the guidelines on how to use them.
+Here are the top five eCommerce stats about online shopping behavior and the guidelines for using them.

-Offering free shipping can help reduce online shopping cart abandonment on mobile and desktop devices.
-If your eCommerce site has a signup system, give users the option to make online purchases without registering.
+Free shipping can help reduce online shopping cart abandonment on mobile and desktop devices.
+If your eCommerce site has a signup system, allow users to make online purchases without registering.

-18% of Baymard’s respondents have abandoned their carts due to a complicated checkout process.
-As the total of European and US eCommerce sales amount to about $738 billion, checkout optimizations may save up to $260 billion worth of lost orders.
+17% of Baymard’s respondents have abandoned their carts due to complicated checkout processes.
+As European and US eCommerce sales total about $738 billion, checkout optimizations may save up to $260 billion worth of lost orders.

-8. 54% of online shoppers read online reviews before purchasing (BrightEdge).
+- Nine out of ten consumers read online reviews before purchasing (Oberlo).

-Since consumers usually turn to Google My Business for local business reviews, consider listing your business on the platform if you haven’t.
-Additionally, optimize customers’ web experience and leverage negative reviews.
+Unsurprisingly, 59% of online shoppers use Google to find reviews.
+Since online consumers usually turn to Google My Business for local business reviews, consider listing your business on the platform if you haven’t.

-The concern for inorganic waste worldwide contributes to the rising number of eco-conscious customers.
+The global concern for inorganic waste contributes to the rising number of eco-conscious customers.
 In the US alone, 64% of consumers are willing to pay more for sustainable products.